freeradical13/freeradical13.github.io/index.md

 [Morphogenesis][] is the process that causes an organism to develop its shape, most commonly the organized spatial distribution of cells during embryonic development.

 A [homeobox][] is a DNA sequence found within genes that encodes transcription factors related to morphogenesis.
+[Homeosis][] is the transformation of one organ into another from mutation or misexpression of homeotic genes (genes with a homeobox).

 ## History of Life